-Mic check: the best podcast microphones for recording your voice at home
+Best podcast microphone 2022: the top mics for recording your voice | Stuff

 This has all the reassuring weight, size and glossy packaging of a proper studio mic; upon opening the box you immediately feel like you’ve got a proper bit of kit.
 The mic comes with a sturdy enough mini-stand and sleek carry-case (handy if you need to squeeze in a recording when you’re away).
 The box also contains a pop shield.
 This is a big plus, boosting the sound quality and saving you shelling out further.

 With a basic home-studio set-up, the mic gives you exactly what it promises: a professional quality voiceover or singing recording.
-The USB connection makes the process fuss-free and I know actors who have recorded high-end voiceover jobs with this mic in a make-shift home studio.
-Despite the carry case, its size and weight means that it’s not quite as easy to take out and about as the others here.
+Some actors who have even recorded high-end voiceover jobs with this mic in a make-shift home studio.
+Despite the carry case, its size and weight means that it’s not quite as easy to take out and about as the others here, although the USB connection makes the process fuss-free.

 Rode NT-USB is an excellent low-fuss option for anyone looking for studio-quality recordings at home